SvenBroeckling/phasesix-rulebook/published/introduction_en.md

 Weapons are designed to be upgradeable in {{ world_book.book_title }}.
 There is a list of weapon modifications.
 Different ammunition is also represented as a weapon modification.

 {% if world_book.identifier != 'tirakan' %}
-For example: the *horror expansion* includes silver ammunition, which certainly works better against werewolves than the usual lead.
+For example: the *horror extension* includes silver ammunition, which certainly works better against werewolves than the usual lead.
 Still, the modification makes sense in the Middle Ages for usage with bows.
 It's the modular nature of *{{ world_book.book_title }}* that makes it a toolkit for any scenario you can imagine.
 {% endif %}

 You can find more information about the combat rules and weapon modifications in the chapter [[chapter-combat|Combat]].